chiragRane-Projects/fintech_frontend/README.md

-# Finsight Frontend
+# Finoplex Frontend

-A modern, responsive React/Next.js frontend for the Finsight application.
+A modern, responsive React/Next.js frontend for the Finoplex application.

 ## Features